Government

 This recently created website needed initial user feedback, and user research found problems with findability and marketing.
 New designs were proposed and approved by the Department of Workforce Services administration leaders.

-Laura Dahl, PhD, Primary researcher and designer
+Laura Dahl, PhD, Primary Researcher and Designer

 Feedback was needed on the website